 At St John’s, we use a leading children’s health and wellbeing charity, Coram Life Education to support us in meeting the requirements of Department for Education, Relationships Education, Relationship and Sex Education (RSE) and Health Education (2019) which is statutory from September 2020.

 Requirements of the statutory guidance are covered through discreet weekly PSHE lessons using Coram Life Education’s online ‘SCARF’ teaching resources.
-The spiral curriculum allows lessons to be carefully sequenced and build upon each year, whilst having the flexibility to adapt learning to meet the needs of individuals, classes and our school community.
-Teachers are responsive and allow time for additional focuses to be discussed.
-For example, a child moving school, bereavement or friendship related issues.
+The spiral curriculum allows lessons to be carefully sequenced and built upon each year, whilst having the flexibility to adapt learning to meet the needs of individuals, classes and our school community.

 St. John’s follows SCARF’s whole-school termly themes as below: